htwangtw/talks/konmari-your-data.md

 │   ├── func/                       functional scans (tasks).
 │   ├── dwi/                        Diffusion weighted imaging.
 │   └── beh/                        Behavioural lab data.
-├── CHANGES                         Change log.
+├── CHANGES                         Changelog.
 Please update after any modification.
 ├── dataset_description.json        Descriptions of this dataset.
 ├── LICENSE                         Plain text license related to distribution of the dataset.
 ├── participants.tsv                Simple details for subjects.
 Each line is a subject.